Seleziona un manoscritto di questa collezione: B26 B262 B282 S102 35/107

 IIIF Manifest URL

-IIIF Drag-n-drop http://e-codices.unifr.ch./metadata/iiif/bc-b-0274/manifest.json
+IIIF Drag-n-drop https://e-codices.unifr.ch./metadata/iiif/bc-b-0274/manifest.json

 Come citare: